-This Environmental Management Programme was prepared by Clinton Geyser who has a MSc.
+This EMP was prepared by Clinton Geyser who has a MSc.
 Degree in Environmental Management.
-He has been working as an Environmental Assessment Practitioner since 2009 and is currently employed at EnviroAfrica CC.
-He has over 7 years' experience as an Environmental Control Officer and as an Environmental Assessment Practitioner, working on a wide variety of projects, including waste water treatment works, housing developments, telecommunication masts, cemeteries and other civil engineering projects.
+He has been working as an Environmental Assessment Practitioner since 2009 on a wide range of projects in the Western, Eastern and Northern Cape and is currently employed at EnviroAfrica CC.

-The whole process and report was supervised by Bernard de Witt who has more than 20 years experience in environmental management and environmental impact
+The report was supervised by Bernard de Witt who has more than 20 years experience in environmental management and environmental impact assessments.